DataCurationWorkshop/HongKongCurationWorkshop/Day_1/Lectures/Day_1_Lecture_DC_LifeCycleApplied.md

 > - help identify possible data services
 > - create a starting point for curating a data set for archiving and preservation

 From these profiles, researchers at Purdue went on to develop the Data Curation Profile Toolkit for use by librarians and data curators, to help guide conversations between them and researchers.
 The Toolkit itself is essentially an interview guide -- similar to a reference interview, in some ways, but with the goal of helping the librarian understand a dataset's curatorial needs, rather than a patron's research needs.
-At a broader level, the toolkit can:

-> - can serve as a foundational document to guide the management and/or curation of a particular data set
-> - can be shared with staff providing data services and others to inform them of the researcher's needs and ensure that everyone is on the same page
-> - may be used to inform the development of data services to be offered by the institution, as well as to help identify the types of tools, infrastructure and responsibilities for data services staff
-> - may be used by others as a guide in developing data services at their own institutions
-> - may be used as objects of research to further a better understanding of data types that researchers want or need to share, curate or preserve as well as the needs of researchers in doing so

 ### 3.3.
 Identifying significant properties

 ### 3.4.
 SBDC: bridging checklists, curation profiles, and significant properties